 - Goal worship.
 Too much emphasis on setting and achieving goals can lead to a lack of flexibility and an inability to think beyond the short term goals and see the bigger picture.

 SMART goals might be great for dealing with short term ambitions, but if you want your company to be pushing for long term and ambitious goals, then stretch goals are the way to go.
-Committing to seemingly ambitious or out of reach goals might seem like bad advise, but numerous studies have confirmed that this approach can lead to impressive jumps in productivity and innovation.
+Committing to seemingly ambitious or out of reach goals might seem like bad advice, but numerous studies have confirmed that this approach can lead to impressive jumps in productivity and innovation.

 - Seemingly impossible tasks encourage creative thinking.
 If you’re asking your employees to perform the impossible, it may well lead them to imaginative solutions they wouldn’t otherwise have considered.